Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach: Labeling Conflicts in O-RAN

-\textbf{Remarks}: \begin{itemize} \item The definition of an indirect conflict implies a depth of conflicts, whereby the existence of an indirect conflict between $a_i$ and $a_j$, and $a_j$ and $a_k$ implies that there is an indirect conflict also between $a_i$ and $a_k$.
-In this preliminary work, we limit ourselves to identifying the depth-one indirect conflicts only. \item The existence of an indirect conflict between $a_i$ and $a_j$ (or $p_m$ and $p_n$) implies that there is a dependency between $a_i$ and $a_j$ (or $p_m$ and $p_n$),ch would correspond to the definition of the indirect conflict provided in~\cite{delPrever2024PACIFISTA:RAN}.
+\textbf{Remarks}: \begin{itemize} \item The definition of an implicit conflict implies a depth of conflicts, whereby the existence of an implicit conflict between $a_i$ and $a_j$, and $a_j$ and $a_k$ implies that there is an implicit conflict also between $a_i$ and $a_k$.
+In this preliminary work, we limit ourselves to identifying the depth-one implicit conflicts only. \item The existence of an implicit conflict between $a_i$ and $a_j$ (or $p_m$ and $p_n$) implies a dependency between $a_i$ and $a_j$ (or $p_m$ and $p_n$), which can be interpreted as an indirect conflict as assumed in~\cite{delPrever2024PACIFISTA:RAN}.
+Notwithstanding the merits of alternative conflict labeling approaches, we adhere to the conflict labels defined by the \ac{O-RAN} specifications~\cite{O-RANWorkingGroup32023Near-RTArchitecture}.

 \end{itemize}